 6) Direct control

-You shouldn't expect a freight forwarder to use their own ships or airplanes and the majority of UK haulage will too be sub-contracted.
+You shouldn't expect a a freight forwarding company to use their own ships or airplanes and the majority of UK haulage will too be sub-contracted.
 However sometimes shipments can be sub-contracted 3-5 times before you would reach the person in control of the delivery or vehicle.
 Check that your freight forwarder is in direct control of your shipments, this avoids lengthy lines of communication if there is a problem or a query on a shipment.

 There is no substitute for experience.
 A good freight forwarder will have at least five years experience in the industry.
 This experience will help the customer avoid any potential pitfalls with regards to customs clearance and documentation.
 A good freight forwarder will have a general knowledge of all forms of transport and will be able to draw from personal experience as opposed to just relaying information.